Burp Fetish

 Eructophilia

-A rare sexual interest in belching, whether one's own or a partner's, focused on the sound, the act, or its associations with fullness and bodily release.
+A burp fetish (eructophilia) is a rare sexual interest in belching, one's own or a partner's, focused on the sound, the act of producing it, or its associations with fullness and uninhibited bodily release.
+It is benign and consensual, and appears in no diagnostic manual.

 - Prevalence